Grant Guidelines

 Mardag Foundation believes that our community should not only benefit from our work, but inform and form it as well.
 Creating solutions to today’s issues requires a collaborative approach.
 Our work is also rooted in a commitment to racial equity.

-We offer general operating, program and some capital support in three focus areas: Children, youth and families; older adults; and arts and culture organizations.
+For the 2025 transitional grants, our general focus areas remain unchanged.
+We will offer general operating, program/project, and capital grants in three focus areas: Children, youth and families; older adults; and arts & culture.

 Funding Priorities